Walt Disney Animation Studios

 For many people, Disney Animation is synonymous with animation, for "in no other medium has a single company's practices been able to dominate aesthetic norms" to such an overwhelming extent.
 The studio was recognized as the premier American animation studio for much of its existence and was "for many decades the undisputed world leader in animated features"; it developed many of the techniques, concepts and principles that became standard practices of traditional animation.
 The studio also pioneered the art of storyboarding, which is now a standard technique used in both animated and live-action filmmaking, as well as television shows and video games.
 The studio's catalog of animated features is among Disney's most notable assets, with the stars of its animated shorts—Mickey Mouse, Minnie Mouse, Donald Duck, Daisy Duck, Goofy, and Pluto—becoming recognizable figures in popular culture and mascots for the Walt Disney Company as a whole.

-Three of the studio's films—Frozen (2013), Frozen 2 (2019), and the aforementioned Moana 2—are all among the 50 highest-grossing films of all time, with Frozen 2 becoming the fourth-highest-grossing animated feature film of all time.

-By 2013, the studio had no hand-drawn animated feature films in development as a result of their computer animated films performing better at the box office, and had laid off a large portion of their hand-drawn animators.
+Four of the studio's films—Frozen (2013), Frozen 2 (2019), Moana 2 (2024), and Zootopia 2 (2025)—are all among the 50 highest-grossing films of all time, with the latter one becoming the second-highest-grossing animated feature film of all time and the highest-grossing American-produced animated feature film.
+By 2013, the studio stated they had no hand-drawn animated feature films in development as a result of their computer animated films performing better at the box office, and had laid off a large portion of their hand-drawn animators.
 However, the studio stated in 2019 and 2023 that they are open to proposals from filmmakers for future hand-drawn feature projects.
 In addition, in April 2022, Eric Goldberg, a hand-drawn animator who has been working with the studio since 1992, confirmed plans within the Disney studio to return to hand-drawn animation.